OpenDSA/OpenDSA-stable/RST/en/Development/DynamicProgramming.rst

 subresults will be useful.

-This approach to designing an algorithm that works by storing a table of results for subproblems is called dynamic programming.
+This approach to designing an algorithm that works by storing a table of results for subproblems is called :term:`dynamic programming`.
 The name is somewhat arcane, because it doesn't bear much obvious similarity to the process that is taking place when storing subproblems in a table.